arend-lang/site/src/documentation/tutorial/PartI/universes.md

 \func test6 => id (\levels 2 _) \Type1 \Type0
 {%endarend%}

-In case a definition is invoked without explicit specification for the value of its level, the level will be infered by the typechecker.
+In case a definition is invoked without explicit specification for the value of its level, the level will be inferred by the typechecker.
 In most cases there is no need to specify the level explicitly.

 The level of the universe of a data definition is the maximum among the levels of parameters of its constructors.